dajmcdon/cdph-vignette/docs/index.md

 ```

 The results above show a distributional forecast produced using data through the end of 2021 for the 14th of January 2022.
 A prediction for the death rate per 100K inhabitants is available for every state (`geo_value`) along with a 90% predictive interval.
 The figure below
 displays the forecast for a small handful of states.
 The vertical black line is the forecast date.
-The forecast doesn't appear to be particularly good, but our choice above were intended to be illustrative of the functionality rather than optimized for accuracy.
+The forecast doesn't appear to be particularly good, but our choices above were intended to be illustrative of the functionality rather than optimized for accuracy.

 <img src="index_files/figure-html/unnamed-chunk-1-1.png" width="90%" style="display: block; margin: auto;" />